 Selwyn J. Hicks

-Graduating from the University of Windsor with both a law degree and a Masters in Business Administration, Selwyn was called to the Ontario Bar in 2003.
+Graduating from the University of Windsor with both a degree in Law and a Masters in Business Administration, Selwyn was called to the Ontario Bar in 2003.
 Selwyn brought his legal expertise to Hicks & Hicks in the fall of 2003.
 Prior to this, Selwyn worked in the legal department at the Children’s Aid Society in Windsor and at a boutique Toronto law firm specializing in international business law and intellectual property.

-A partner at Hicks & Hicks, Selwyn practices primarily in the areas of real estate and Wills/estate planning.
+A partner at Hicks & Hicks, Selwyn practices primarily in the areas of real estate and wills/estate planning.
 In recent years, Selwyn has developed expertise defending clients who have been charged with Smoke Free Ontario Act violations.
 Helping to shape the law in this area, Selwyn has a number of reported decisions.
 Selwyn is a member of the Law Society of Upper Canada, the Canadian Bar Association (Ontario) as well as the Grey and Bruce County Law Associations.

 Selwyn has served as a member of numerous boards and committees over the years.
 He currently serves as Past-President of the board of Big Brothers & Big Sisters of Hanover and District and also is a member of the recently amalgamated Bruce Grey Child & Family Services board.
 Selwyn has also played an instrumental role in establishing a gymnastics club, the Hanover Aerials, in the Town of Hanover.